AnishaANAND2021/RISCV-Simulator/readme.txt

-This folder consists of 6 files:
+This folder consists of 6 files for phase 1:

 1. input.txt -> It consists of the machine code in the formate: 0x0 0x00000093
                 The first number represents PC value and the second one is the